AlivGH/CIFAR10-Pytorch/README.md

+Project Overview

-This project explores the application of deep learning techniques, specifically convolutional neural networks (CNNs), to the CIFAR-10 image classification task.
-As a mechanical engineering student with a passion for Robotics and AI and recent completion of “Deep Neural Networks with PyTorch” course, the objective was to apply acquired knowledge to a practical challenge.
+Welcome to my GitHub repository!
+This project delves into the realm of deep learning, specifically focusing on convolutional neural networks (CNNs), and their application to the CIFAR-10 image classification task.
+As a mechanical engineering student with a fervent interest in Robotics and AI, and having recently completed the "Deep Neural Networks with PyTorch" course, my objective was to translate acquired knowledge into a practical challenge.

-The CIFAR-10 dataset, consisting of 60000 pictures in size of 32x32 color images across 10 classes, served as the basis for training and evaluation.
-Leveraging PyTorch, a CNN architecture was designed and trained to classify images into their respective categories.

-Through experimentation and hands-on implementation, insights were gained into the workings of deep learning models for image classification tasks.
-The project aims to contribute to personal growth, challenging and expanding upon acquired wisdom in deep learning, and paving the way for future endeavors in robotics and AI.
+Objectives and Learnings

-It’s crystal clear that many deep learning models are tested and implemented, proving to be far more effective than a student’s micro project.
-Nevertheless, training my own deep learning models has made me to encounter both basic and advanced drawbacks in my theory and implementation.  includes improving coding proficiency, utilizing well-known libraries, and selecting the most suitable methods and parameters.
+Training my own deep learning models has exposed me to a plethora of challenges, ranging from basic to advanced, in both theory and implementation.
+This journey has been instrumental in enhancing my coding proficiency, leveraging well-known libraries, and discerning the most suitable methods and parameters for effective model training and evaluation.

+Key Skills

+Programming
-Related Skills: Deep learning , Programming , Matlab
+Deep learning
+MATLAB
+Contact Information

+Feel free to reach out to me via:

-Gmail: alivghasemi@gmail.com
+📫 Email: alivghasemi@gmail.com

-LinkedIn: www.linkedin.com/in/alivghasemi/
+✏ LinkedIn: www.linkedin.com/in/alivghasemi/

+Thank you for exploring my project!
+Your feedback and contributions are highly appreciated.
+Let's continue pushing the boundaries of deep learning together!